profgavinbrown/profgavinbrown.github.io/_pages/nojargon.md

 author_profile: true
 ---

-As the Nobel Prize winner Sir William Henry Bragg once said...
+As the Nobel Prize winner Sir William Lawrence Bragg once said...

 > "The important thing in science is not so much to obtain new facts, as to discover new ways of thinking about them."